 Horse riders should always slow to a walk to pass dogs so they don’t incite the chase instinct in the dog.

-Take a look at our leaflet, produced in conjunction with The Association of Chief Police Officers and The Blue Cross.
-Called 'Look at it from my point of view', it aims to explain each animal’s reactions and gives advice on how to use common exercise areas and pass each other as safely as possible.
+Take a look at our leaflet, produced in conjunction with The National Police Chiefs' Council and the RSPCA.
+It aims to give advice on how to pass each other as safely as possible.

 If you’re attacked